 Youth Substance Use Support Recovery Program

-- Assist in admission and orientation routines for new admissions.
+- Assist in admission and orientation routines and transition/discharge planning.

-- Participate in the implementation of a care plan for each youth/young adult in the program.
+- Participate in the implementation of a care plan for each youth/young adult.

-- Monitor activities of youth on and off site, unless directed otherwise by care plan or management strategies.
+- Monitor activities of youth on and off site where required.

 - Identify potential crises and take steps to intervene effectively to prevent and/or diffuse these situations.